 - On a foul occurring near or during an attempted try for goal, use the appropriate mechanics signal to identify whether a successful goal is to be cancelled or counted. - 2.
 The non-calling official must not signal unless such communication is necessary.
-His attention must be centered on his primary duties and he must be prepared to assist the calling official if that official is unsure whether the ball went through the basket.
-In this case, a non-calling official must intercept the calling official before he reports the foul and inform him by stating, "The ball went in".
-At that point the calling official will indicate whether the goal is scored. - An appropriate signal must be given when there is a successful three-point try or an awarded basket because of goaltending or basket interference. - 4.
+His attention must be

+- An appropriate signal must be given when there is a successful three-point try or an awarded basket because of goaltending or basket interference. - 4.
 Do not turn back on players and the court when signaling.